OpenMined/syft-llm-router/README.md

 - Add proper error handling and loading states
 - Keep backend and frontend types in sync
 - Test on different screen sizes
+- Follow Repository pattern for data access
+- Use Pydantic DTOs for API contracts
+- Implement proper separation of concerns
+- Use eager loading for database queries to avoid N+1 problems

 ---